ecarracedo/agente-financiero/README.md

 ### Features
 - **Portfolio Management**: Loads your transactions from an Excel file and stores them in a local SQLite database.
 - **Transaction Management**: Record Buy/Sell operations directly in the app.
-    - *Net Investment Logic*: Automatically calculates weighted average purchase price using the "Net Investment" method.
+    - *Weighted Average Logic*: Automatically calculates weighted average purchase price.
+Selling shares does not affect the average price of remaining shares.
 - **Portfolio Visualization**: Interactive charts showing composition by category and asset allocation.
 - **Performance Tracking**: Real-time display of current prices, total value, and gain/loss metrics ($ and %).
+    - *Auto-Refresh*: Automatic price updates with configurable intervals and manual refresh button.
+- **History**: View and manage your transaction history, including the ability to delete individual transactions.
 - **Market Analysis**: Fetches real-time data using `yfinance` to determine if stocks are cheap or expensive.
 - **Wishlist**: Tracks potential investment opportunities with market validation.
 - **Bibliography**: Manage your library of financial books and resources.